terabiome/homonculus/docs/architecture/vm-specifications.md

 ## VM2: k3s-worker-data

 ### Purpose
-Database (PostgreSQL) and data lake storage - handles structured data queries and bulk data storage.
+Data lake storage and processing - handles data ingestion, processing, and storage in a lakehouse architecture.

 ### Specifications